 Access to Electronic Resources From Off-campus

 The IT department supports off-campus access to a variety of resources on the Amherst network.
 You can read your email, get to your personal Userfile (U: drive) network storage and other network storage spaces and your web space, access restricted library databases, run license-restricted software on your College computer, and, if you have proper authorization, access the Colleague administrative database systems by using Amherst VPN - a virtual private network connection.

 Using Network storage Shares

-Your IT account provides access to secure personal storage space for your documents (known as your Userfiles or U: drive), and--in administrative offices--your department network storage (known as your department network share, department shared drive or I: drive).
+Your account provides access to secure personal network storage space for your documents (known as your Userfiles or U: drive), and--in administrative offices--your department network storage (known as your department network share, department shared drive or I: drive).
 Some departments have multiple network shares for different purposes, such as image storage, financial data storage, etc. There are also Windows and Macintosh software servers from which you can install many software programs onto your College computer.

 Checking Your Voicemail